 Bard in the (Virtual) Classroom

 Bring an engaging, interactive experience with Shakespeare to your classroom!
 Actors from Bard Education will share their enthusiasm and insights about performing Shakespeare.
-Given the unique challenges that schools face during the current public health crisis, this experience is available at no cost for a limited time.

 ABOUT OUR VIRTUAL SESSIONS